Last Updated -

 About

-DoorDash’s primary consumer marketplaces are DoorDash and Wolt, which operate in over 30 countries.
-Alongside the marketplaces, DoorDash sells a Commerce Platform for merchants that want ordering and delivery on their own channels, with Drive as a core white-label fulfillment offering.
-It also offers DashPass and Wolt+ memberships and an advertising business that helps merchants and consumer brands reach customers inside the apps.
+DoorDash’s core marketplace brands are DoorDash and Wolt, and its reach expanded further after the October 2, 2025 acquisition of Deliveroo.
+In 2025, the company generated nearly $75 billion in sales for local merchants across more than 40 countries.
+Alongside its consumer marketplaces, DoorDash offers a Commerce Platform for merchants that want ordering and delivery on their own channels, with Drive and Wolt Drive serving as its main white-label fulfillment products.
+The company also operates membership programs such as DashPass and Wolt+ and sells advertising tools that help merchants and brands reach users inside its apps.

 DoorDash